 To begin, structured collaboration is what is usually defined and measured by conventional metrics.
-In a PriceWaterhouse Coopers (PWC) study, collaborative innovation is defined as "the creation of innovations across firm (and perhaps industry) boundaries through the sharing of ideas, knowledge,
+In a PricewaterhouseCoopers (PwC) study, collaborative innovation is defined as "creation of innovations across firm (and perhaps industry) boundaries through the sharing of ideas, knowledge,

-&lt;sup>98 Collaborative innovation is of direct relevance to Open AIR's objective of working towards a grounds up definition of collaborative innovation in the African context.
+98 Collaborative innovation is of direct relevance to Open AIR's objective of working towards a ground-up definition of collaborative innovation in the African context.

-99 &quot;2014 Annual Report - Global Knowledge Initiative."
+^{99 &}quot;2014 Annual Report - Global Knowledge Initiative."

-&lt;sup>100 Andrea Jimenez Cisneros, An attempt to define Collaborative Innovation: thoughts from the fieldwork, ICT4D blog. de Beer et al. "Innovation, Intellectual Property and Development Narratives," 2014.
+100 Jimenez Cisneros, A. (2015).
+"An Attempt to Define Collaborative Innovation: Thoughts from the Fieldwork."
+ICT4D blog.
+101 De Beer et al. (2014).
+"Innovation, Intellectual Property and Development Narratives."

-&lt;sup>102 de Beer, Jeremy and Armstrong, Chris, "Open Innovation and Knowledge Appropriation in Africa Micro and Small Enterprises (MSEs)" (2015).
-The African Journal of Information and Communication, Issue 16, 2015.
+102 De Beer, J. and C. Armstrong (2015).
+"Open Innovation and Knowledge Appropriation in Africa Micro and Small Enterprises (MSEs)."
+The African Journal of Information and Communication (AJIC), Issue 16.

-&lt;sup>103 African Union (AU).
+103 African Union (AU).
 (2014).
-Science, technology and innovation strategy for Africa 2024 (STISA-2024).
+Science, Technology and Innovation Strategy for Africa 2024 (STISA-2024).
 Addis Ababa: African Union Commission.

-&lt;sup>104 de Beer et al. "Open Innovation and Knowledge Appropriation in Africa Micro and Small Enterprises (MSEs)," 2015.
+104 De Beer, J. and C. Armstrong (2015).
+"Open Innovation and Knowledge Appropriation in Africa Micro and Small Enterprises (MSEs)."

-&lt;sup>105 Ketchen et al. (2007) categorize collaboration as structured (organized processes) or unstructured (organic).
+105 Ketchen et al. (2007) categorize collaboration as structured (organized processes) or unstructured (organic).

-expertise, and opportunities."
-In that context, "joint innovation" is defined as when "the enterprise collaborates interactively with partners, resulting in an exchange of knowledge to develop an innovation; this is notably the case with companies that have complementary skills or subcontractors."
-This perspective of collaborative innovation is presented in other studies as well, e.g. Ketchen et al. (2007), Swink (2006), Bund et al. (2013) and Duncan et al., (2013).
+expertise, and opportunities."106 In that context, "joint innovation" is defined as when "the enterprise collaborates interactively with partners, resulting in an exchange of knowledge to develop an innovation; this is notably the case with companies that have complementary skills or subcontractors."107 This perspective of collaborative innovation is presented in other studies as well, e.g. Ketchen et al. (2007),108 Swink (2006),109 Bund et al. (2013)110 and Duncan et al., (2013).111